 The sand dune on the other side near my kayak begins to come alive.
 Huge chunks of sand begin to break from the dune and crash into the water.
-This new event must have something to do with air temperature change and it often startles me.
+This new event must have something to do with air temperature change.
 The random “ker-PLAAAASSSHHHH!” in the darkness is unnerving, and it happens with such frequency that I begin to wonder if my kayak and all my stuff have been cleaved away from the land and lost into the river.

 The amount of time I can rest between exercising is shortening as the shivers start in more quickly.
 Worse, though, is the sleepiness.
 After 4:00 a.m.
 I am desperately tired.
 Each time I sit or lay on my back on that cold rock I immediately start to drift away but I force myself awake.
 The calisthenics have become as much about staying awake as they are about staying warm.
 I start to hallucinate.
 A startling fluorescent green hummingbird appears and floats around my vision, its wings flapping in slow motion.
 He comes and goes.
 Stars begin to move–the teakettle shape-shifts into a weird spinning carnival top.
 Feint flashes of light flicker over the west canyon wall.